djt5019/episode_renamer/README.md

 -----

     eplist "Cheers" --season 3 --episode 2
 performs a search for the show "Cheers", then returns the second episode from the third season

     eplist pwd --season 1 --rename .
 uses the current folders name to search for the show, the attempts to rename the episodes from the first season

     eplist "Cheers" -r . --format "<series:proper> - <type> <episode:pad> - <title> [<hash>]"
 renames the episodes in the current directory using show information from cheers using a custom format

+    eplist "Baccano" -r . -e 1-5
+Renames the first five episodes of the show "Baccano" in the current directory

 Formatting
 ----------